wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 This page lists new and updated features in the Wavefront service.

+## 2021-19.x Release x_release_notes

+* **Level-A Accessibility Improvements**: Wavefront now includes level-A accessibility fixes for keyboard navigation and colorblind support.
+With this release a few level-AA issues are addressed as well.
+Wavefront uses color contrast to support colorblind accessibility and allows you to use keyboard shortcuts to navigate through the menus and options of the following list of pages:

+  * Dashboards Browser page
+  * Dashboard page
+  * Alerts Browser page
+  * Alert Viewer page
+  * Events list page

+  For the list of keyboard shortcuts, see [Wavefront Keyboard Navigation](wavefront_keyboard_shortcuts.html).

 ## 2021-17.x Release Notes

 * **Create Alerts for Your Services**: Now, you can [create alerts for your services](tracing_ui_overview.html#create-alerts) from the tracing application status page.